Kingdom Greyhound Stadium: History

 Hiker Stakes and the MJ Hannafin Memorial Cup.
 The last mentioned event the MJ Hannafin Memorial Cup was named in memory of the Racing Manager at the track when it opened in 1930.
 His brothers to Jerry and Dennis Hannafin were two highly respected trainers in the industry.

 MJ Hannafin was Racing Manager until 1950 and then the hot seat was taken up by Kevin Laide for over thirty years before John Ward took over.

-Recent events

-At the turn of the century many Irish tracks received a boost from Greyhound Racing Ireland with refurbishment on the agenda.
+At the turn of the 21st century, many Irish tracks received a boost from Greyhound Racing Ireland with refurbishment on the agenda.
 Tralee was no exception and underwent a major refit with the stadium redesigned for the new Millennium under the ownership of the Board.

 Two new competitions the Juvenile Classic and Race of Champions have been introduced and they have quickly established themselves as leading feature events in the Irish racing calendar despite the fact that they have only been inaugurated in recent years.
 The stadium underwent further upgrading in 2012 following extra investment by Greyhound Racing Ireland.

+In December 2023, the stadium renewed the contract agreement (as part of the GRI) with S.I.S for 2024.